Getting help with bereavement and inheritance tax

 How can I get help from HMRC?

-This is a time when you are likely to feel more emotional and you may find it more difficult to ask your questions and to understand the answers you are given.
+This is a time when you are likely to feel emotional and you may find it more difficult to ask your questions and to understand the answers you are given.
 HMRC can offer extra support at this time.
-When you phone, explain your circumstances and ask to speak to the Extra Support Team.
-Those team members have more time to spend on a call with you and can help you with any tax issues you have.
+HMRC’s Extra Support Team members have more time to spend on a call with you and can help you with tax issues.